friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/camera/mouseBasedMovement.md

 - Rotations via clicking the left mouse-button
     - Drag left and right for a rotation around the y-axis.
     - Drag up and down for a rotation around the x-axis.
-- Translations via WASDQE
-    - W: Forward Movement
-    - A: Left Movement
-    - S: Backward Movement
-    - D: Right Movement
-    - Q: Upward Movement
-    - E: Downward Movement
-    - Press *Shift* for an increased speed.
-The speed can further be adjusted in the inspector.

 ---